 - With "UnregisterOnly", the machine will only be unregistered, but no additional cleanup will be performed.
-The call will fail if the machine is in "Saved" state or has any snapshots or any media attached (see IMEDITION INTERPRETATION OF THE PROPERTY OF THE - With "DetachAllReturnNone", the call will succeed even if the machine is in "Saved" state or if it has snapshots or media attached.
+The call will fail if the machine is in "Saved" state or has any snapshots or any media attached (see IMediumAttachment.
+It is the responsibility of the caller to delete all such configuration in this mode.
+In this mode, the API behaves like the former IVirtualBox::unregisterMachine() API which it replaces. - With "DetachAllReturnNone", the call will succeed even if the machine is in "Saved" state or if it has snapshots or media attached.
 All media attached to the current machine state or in snapshots will be detached.
 No medium objects will be returned; all of the machine's media will remain open. - With "DetachAllReturnHardDisksOnly", the call will behave like with "DetachAllReturn-None", except that all the hard disk medium objects which were detached from the machine will be returned as an array.
 This allows for quickly passing them to the delete() API for closing and deletion. - With "Full", the call will behave like with "DetachAllReturnHardDisksOnly", except that all media will be returned in the array, including removeable media like DVDs and floppies.
 This might be useful if the user wants to inspect in detail which media were attached to the machine.
 Be careful when passing the media array to delete() in that case because users will typically want to preserve ISO and RAW image files.